houkanshan/luo-liang.github.com/_posts/2012-10-20-TwoRuntimeHelpers.md

 * Determining if a given type is an unmanaged type.
 * Determining if a given type is CLS Compliant.

-##Unamaged type checker for fast-marshaling mechanism (see my next blog post)
+##Unmanaged type checker for fast-marshaling mechanism (see my next blog post)
 We will need this type to do the checking when we are about to breach CLR Security verification mechanisms in my upcoming posts to provide fast marshal and unmarshal.
 This type is pretty easy to understand as it uses recursion to check if a type is an unmanaged type.
 By definition, an unmanaged type is a **structure** that:

 * Contain only fields or properties of primitive types **Excluding System.String**